r3ap3rpy/r3ap3rpy.github.io/index.md

-﻿## So this was added :)

-## Welcome to GitHub Pages
+﻿## Welcome to my realm :)

+This github pages is about tracking my projects, repositories, and some updates that reflect my portfolio!

+There are some repositories here which you can browse!

+	- [This](/flask) repository is a little intro to flask!

-You can use the [editor on GitHub](https://github.com/r3ap3rpy/r3ap3rpy.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](/flask) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.